Find Grad Schools

 125 Yearly Graduations

 Weill Cornell Medical College tops the list of the most popular school in the U.S. for health professions majors who are seeking their master's degree.
 Each year, around 1,300 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 125 master's degrees were handed out to health professions majors at Weill Cornell Medical College.
-Of these students, 66% were women and 29% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 125 people received their master's degree in health professions from Weill Cornell Medical College.
+Of these students, 52% were women and 43% were members of underrepresented racial-ethnic groups.

 #2